 Key Vocabulary: agriculture, algae, aquatic, invertebrates, biomagnification, biodiversity, point-source pollution

 The Ohio River is one of the largest and most important rivers in the continental United States.
 Draining over 189,422 square miles (490,600 km²) from New York to Mississippi, it has been a source of food and water and has helped transport crops and people around the country for centuries.
-But the widespread use of fertilizer in agriculture has caused chemicals runoff into the Ohio River watershed, damaging local ecosystems.
+But the widespread use of fertilizer, herbicides, and pesticides in agriculture has caused chemical runoff into the Ohio River watershed, damaging local ecosystems.

 What is runoff?

 Over the centuries, the US population grew and so did the demand for food.
 To increase their yields and meet this demand, farmers began using chemical fertilizers containing large amounts of nitrogen, in the form of ammonia, and phosphorus.
-The problem is the chemicals do not stay in the soil.
-When it rains or snows, the water picks up the pollutants and drains into streams, rivers, lakes and eventually the ocean.
+The problem is the excess chemicals do not stay in the soil.
+When it rains or snows, the water picks up chemicals that have not been taken up by plants roots and drains into streams, rivers, lakes and eventually the ocean..
 This is called runoff and allows pollution to spread away from its original source to damage a wide range of ecosystems.

 Runoff can create a whole host of environmental problems, but perhaps the biggest is algal blooms.
 Algae are microscopic plants that live in every type of body of water, acting as producers in aquatic food webs.
 However, when excess nitrogen and phosphorus from agricultural runoff enters a watershed, it provides algae with excess nutrients, allowing their populations to grow exponentially.

-“Increased algal volume in the waters of these streams can cause changes in pH, conductivity, turbidity, and oxygen levels which can affect the fish and macroinvertebrate communities,” says Rich Cogan, executive director of the Ohio River Foundation, which does habitat restoration and education about the Ohio River’s ecosystem.
+“Increased algal populations in the waters of these streams and rivers can cause changes in water chemistry which can affect the fish and macroinvertebrate communities,” says Rich Cogen, executive director of the Ohio River Foundation, which does habitat restoration and education about the Ohio River’s ecosystem.

-As algae populations explode during a bloom, they use up nearly all the oxygen in the water, says Cogan.
+As algae populations explode during a bloom, they use up the oxygen in the water, says Cogen.
 Without dissolved oxygen in the water, fish and other aquatic species cannot survive.
 Because of these algae blooms, the Ohio River and its tributaries have lost some of their biodiversity.
 A study with from the Environmental Protection Agency has shown that an increase of ammonia in a local watershed leads to a lower Index for Biotic Integrity, a metric used by ecologists to measure biodiversity.
-And while the water quality of the Ohio River has improved since the 1950’s due to regulation on industrial pollutants, many areas, including several rural testing sites where farming is prevalent, still lag behind in biodiversity.
+And while the water quality of the Ohio River has improved since the 1950’s due to regulation on industrial pollutants and raw sewage, many areas, including several rural testing sites where farming is prevalent, still lag behind in biodiversity.
 However, the Clean Water Act does not define non-point source pollution such as runoff, which has made it hard for the EPA to regulate.

 When the water eventually gets to the ocean, excess chemicals can wreak havoc on marine ecosystems as well.
 The Gulf of Mexico has a dead zone the size of New Jersey, where the runoff from the Ohio, Missouri, and Mississippi rivers have caused a huge algae bloom, making it nearly impossible for other species to survive due to the lack of dissolved oxygen.